evelynkyl/yue_nmt/bitext_mining/README.md

 ```

 ## Acknowledgement
-Our code is based on [LASER](https://github.com/facebookresearch/LASER).
+Our code of bitext mining (part 2) is based on [LASER](https://github.com/facebookresearch/LASER).
 We thank the authors for sharing their great work.